gitlabhq/gitlabhq/doc/administration/high_availability/alpha_database.md

 # Configuring Databases for GitLab HA
-> Note: GitLab HA requires Enterprise Edition Premium
+> Note: GitLab HA requires a Enterprise Edition Premium license

 **Warning**
 This functionality should be considered beta, use with caution.
 **Warning**

 ## Overview

 GitLab supports multiple options for its database backend
 * Using the Omnibus GitLab package to configure PG in HA setup (EEP only).
 This document contains directions for EEP users.
 * Using GitLab with an [externally managed PostgreSQL service](../external_database.md).
 This could be a cloud provider, or your own service.